astrolophith/doc_basher/Bash_Scripting/Bash_Scripting_Operators.md

 * `&&` is evaluated before `||`.
 * `!` has a very high precedence.
 * In the context of the `[[ ]]` test, operators like `&&` and `||` behave more predictably than in the older `[ ]` test.
-* The order of operations is very important when using short circuit evaluation.
+* The order of operations is very important when using short circuit evaluation.- Operator Precedence